NickTaylorRE/multiarch_solver/README.md

 # Challenge
 This challenge is a custom Virtual Machine architecture with 2 instruction sets.
 One stack machine and one that has register and stack operations.
 The VM then accepts a .masm program and the command line to execute.
 The goal of the challenge is to disassemble the instructions in the given `crackme.masm` and solve the 3 challenges within.

 I initially sought to understand the VM architecture and build a small disassembler.
 Once i was done with the disassembler i thought i was set up pretty well to build a symbolic execution VM that i could use to solve the challenges somewhat automatically rather than trying to reimplement the algorithms in another language.
-This was not the most efficient nor quickest way to solve the challenge and not where i would likely spend my time during a CTF, but the CTF was already closed when i discovered it and this method was fun.
+This was not the most efficient nor quickest way to solve the challenge and not where i would likely spend my time during a CTF.
+But the CTF was already closed when i discovered it and this method was fun.

 # The VM